On this page

 Testing for asbestos

-Importers, who wish to have their goods tested in Australia, prior to importation, must first seek permission from the Minister of Employment to import sample for analysis purposes, through the Asbestos Safety and Eradication Agency (ASEA).
+Importers, who wish to have their goods tested in Australia, before importation, must first seek permission from the Minister of Employment to import sample for analysis purposes, through the Asbestos Safety and Eradication Agency (ASEA).
 Once the permission has been granted, importers must then organise sampling and testing.
 The samples must be from the actual shipment to be imported.
 The testing must be undertaken by an Australian testing laboratory that is accredited by the National Association of Testing Authorities (NATA).
 Details of NATA accredited laboratories in Australia are available at the

-Where the testing is carried out overseas, prior to shipping to Australia, certification must be from an overseas testing laboratory accredited by the NATA equivalent testing authority in that overseas country.
+Where the testing is carried out overseas, before shipping to Australia, certification must be from an overseas testing laboratory accredited by the NATA equivalent testing authority in that overseas country.
 The local testing authority must be a signatory to a Mutual Recognition Arrangement (MRA) with NATA.
 Testing carried out overseas should be undertaken at, or equivalent to, Australian standards.

 - is the laboratory accredited by a NATA recognised equivalent through a MRA for the test required?